Go-around: Etymology

 The term arises from the traditional use of traffic patterns at airfields.
 A landing aircraft will first join the traffic pattern/circuit and prepare for landing.
 If for some reason, the pilot decides not to land, the pilot can simply fly back up to traffic pattern altitude/circuit height, and complete another circuit.
-The term "go-around" is still used even for modern airliners, though they may not use traditional traffic patterns/circuits for landing.
+The term "go-around" is still used even for modern airliners, though they often do not use traditional traffic patterns/circuits for landing, instead using an airport-specific go-around procedure.

 Reasons for use

-Initiation of a go-around may be either ordered by air traffic control (normally the local or tower controller in a controlled field) or initiated by the pilot in command of the aircraft.
+Initiation of a go-around may be either ordered by air traffic control (normally the local or tower controller in a controlled field) or initiated by the pilot in command of the aircraft for a variety of reasons, such as an unstabilised approach, improperly executed landing ("bounce"), mechanical issue, sudden wind change, unsafe flight condition, or traffic on the runway.

 In naval aviation, the term wave-off is used instead of go-around.
 When touching down on an aircraft carrier, a pilot always initiates a wave-off by applying full thrust as a fail-safe measure.
 If the plane's tail hook fails to catch any of the arrestor cables (known as a (deck) "bolter") the aircraft can climb again.
 If the tailhook catches a cable, the aircraft will stop in short order regardless.
 Conversely, if a wave-off were not initiated and the aircraft were not arrested, it would not have enough power and/or runway to fly off the carrier safely.

 Many airlines and aircraft operators state a list of conditions that must be satisfied so that a safe landing can be carried out.
 If one or more of these conditions cannot be satisfied then a go-around should be considered in some cases and must be carried out in others.
-This list is usually written in the operations manual which has to be approved by the relevant aviation authority (CAA in the UK, FAA in the United States).
+This list is usually written in airline or manufacturer's operations manual which must be approved by the relevant aviation authority.
 The operator's list of conditions allows pilots to use their individual judgment outside of this scope.